-For 2017, you can contribute up to $18,000 into your 401(k).
+Take into account this year’s contribution limits to your 401(k).
 Any type of employer match you receive will not count toward this limit.
 There are many benefits to maxing out a 401(k), namely the amount you’re setting aside and the fact you’re reducing your taxable income.

 So the first step we recommend is maxing out a 401(k).

 From there, we recommend opening an IRA.
 There’s a debate on which is better, Roth or Traditional, but this comes down to your personal preference.
 Personally I have both but I prefer the Traditional IRA because I assume I’ll be making less money when I retire.

 If you’re under the age of 50, you can contribute up to $5,500 in an IRA (over 50 goes to $6,500) per year.

 After maxing out your 401(k), we suggest maxing out a Roth or Traditional IRA.

 Once the two of these accounts are maxed out, and if you still have money left to invest, we suggest opening and using a taxable investment account.
 This is just a basic brokerage account where you can buy and sell stocks, bonds, and funds.
 The only major difference is that you’ll be taxed on your investment gains (with a retirement account you’re not).